History of Worcestershire: Paleolithic

-There is evidence of human presence in Worcestershire from the paleolithic period, roughly 700,000–500,000 years ago.
+There is evidence of human presence in Worcestershire from the Paleolithic period, roughly 700,000–500,000 years ago.
 Flint axe heads have been found near at Hallow near Worcester, for instance.
 However, evidence from this period is hard to come by, not least because hunter-gathering societies would roam extensively and not congregate in towns and villages.
 Tools have mostly been recovered from sand and gravel quarries in the county.
 The lack of finds appears to be contributing to under-investment in seeking out and preserving them.

 The first inhabitants appear to have followed the Bytham River system, which at the time drained eastwards from Evesham to East Anglia.
 Glaciation pushed settlement back, and humans again appear around 300,000 years ago.
 Nearly 40 hand axes from this period have been recovered, mostly from near the last glaciation of around 10,000 BC.
 15 axes were recovered at Kemerton.

 Mesolithic

-Between 10,000 and 3,500BC, at the start of the current Holocene period, the climate improved.
+Between 10,000 and 3,500 BC, at the start of the current Holocene period, the climate improved.
 Forests grew, allowing humans to reinhabit the area, again with a hunter-gatherer economy.
 Settlers of the Mesolithic period are often identified through their use of flint tools, such as the 1,400 fragments found near Kidderminster at Wribbenhall.
 Other finds included post holes, a hearth, gullies and a pit.
 This site has been dated to roughly 6,800 BC, making it the oldest settlement yet identified in Worcestershire.
 Pollen evidence shows that crops were already being grown and woodlands cleared.